Birding Gems of the Grassland

 During spring migration, the large oak savannah at the north end can hold many sought-after warbler species such as Black-throated Green, Cape May and Blackburnian.

 The breeding birds are quite impressive in diversity and numbers.
-Birds to look for during the breeding season include Dickcissel, Bobolink, Willow Flycatcher, Henslow’s Sparrow, Savannah Sparrow, Blue-winged Teal, Gadwalll, Least Bittern, Sedge Wren, Marsh Wren and Yellow-headed Blackbird.
+Birds to look for during the breeding season include Dickcissel, Bobolink, Willow Flycatcher, Henslow’s Sparrow, Savannah Sparrow, Blue-winged Teal, Gadwalll, Least Bittern, Sedge Wren, Marsh Wren and, with less likelihood lately, Yellow-headed Blackbird.

 Where to Bird